 Let’s face it; the insane events of 2020 are something that we all did not collectively anticipate when ringing in the New Year in 2019.
 Thankfully though, this year is not quite over yet.
-Which means that there’s still hope for all my fabulous gallivanters out there.
+Which means that there’s still hope for all my fabulous gallivanters out there who want to visit some of the most beautiful cities in eastern Europe.
 Because guess what?
 I’ve got the perfect destination for you.
 And, hardcore drumroll, please, it’s Europe!
-So, if you’re wondering how to plan a trip to Europe, then this is the post for you!
+So, if you’re wondering how to plan a perfect 3 week trip to Europe on a budget, then this is the post for you!

 Why Should You Visit Europe?

 Trust me on this.
 Europe is the IDEAL destination for any and all of my fellow culture cultures out there who are desperately seeking a wealth of different, totally amazing touristic attractions to explore.

 However, if you’re still not fully convinced that Europe is super duper amazing, then here are a few reasons why Europe should be on your bucket list.

 - Rich in history – There are countless historical sites and monuments to explore, including the famous Monalisa painting at the Louvre in France, La Sagrada Familia in Barcelona, and the immortal Leaning Tower of Pisa in Italy.

 - The food – Each country on this enormous continent has its own unique variety of cuisine.
 That’s why Europe has the power to instantly transform anyone who visits into a total foodie.
 Especially since France, Spain, Hungary, Germany, and Italy are all home to some of the best wines in the world.

 - Ease of travel – The transportation system in Europe is second to none and allows visitors to quickly and easily move from one country to another.
 The railway system in particular makes it exceptionally easy to travel across borders.
 And, added bonus?
 Americans can actually travel to most countries in Europe without a visa.
 So yeah, three cheers to that!